UK interest rates rise to the highest since 2009

 Published

-The Bank of England raises interest rates to 1% from 0.75% as it tries to stem the pace of rising prices.Full Article
+The Bank of England also warns that the UK economy is set to shrink next year as the cost of living rises.Full Article

 Published

-The Bank of England raises interest rates to 1% from 0.75% as it tries to stem the pace of rising prices.Full Article
+The Bank of England also warns that the UK economy is set to shrink next year as the cost of living rises.Full Article

 Interest rates are expected to be hiked again on Thursday to 1% - their highest level for 13 years